smirarab/sepp/README.UPP.md

 `python <bin>/exhaustive_upp.py -c sample.config`

-The main output of UPP are two alignment .fasta files, *_alignment.fasta and *_alignment_masked.fasta.
+The main output of UPP are two alignment .fasta files, `*_alignment.fasta` and `*_alignment_masked.fasta`.
 The first file is the alignment of the query sequences to the backbone.
 The second file is the same alignment with insertion columns masked out.
 We suggest using the second file for phylogenetic inference as characters found in insertion columns should not be treated as homologous.

 Finally, UPP can automatically estimate the backbone alignment and tree.
 To do so, run UPP with just the `-s` command; UPP will select a backbone alignment size and generate a backbone alignment and tree on a random sampling of the sequences.
 For example,

 `python <bin>/exhaustive_upp.py -s initial.fas`

-Note that this command may take a while because a SATe tree will be estimated on a backbone size of 100 sequences.
-To speed this up, use a backbone of size 20 (`-B 20`).
+Note that this command may take a few minutes to estimate the SATe backbone alignment and tree of size of 100.
+To speed this up (suggested for testing but not for actual analyses), you can use a backbone of size 20 (`-B 20`).

-By setting SEPP_DEBUG environmental variable to `True`, you can instruct UPP to output more information that can be helpful for debugging.
+By setting `SEPP_DEBUG` environmental variable to `True`, you can instruct UPP to output more information that can be helpful for debugging.

 ---------------------------------------------
 Bugs and Errors